ChristianPala/ChristianPala/README.md

 - 👋 Hi, I’m @ChristianPala
 - 👀 I’m interested in machine learning and AI
+- 🚀 working on LLMs during my Masters Program in Data Science.
-- 🌱 I’m currently learning computer vision and deep learning
+- 🌱 I’m currently learning deep learning and stochastic modeling.
-- 💞️ I’m looking to collaborate on python projects on machine learning.
+- 💞️ I’m looking to collaborate on Python projects on machine learning.

 <!---
 ChristianPala/ChristianPala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.